masoomjethwa/Marci_isis_python_version/README.md

 ```
 ./marci_all.csh try1.map 0
 ```
-The last argument 0 means during the execution, all files are kept but for 1, the old files are deleted.
+The last argument 0 means during the execution, all files are kept but if it is 1, the old files are deleted.